Suraj151/esp8266-framework/README.md

 That is the whole job.
 Tab completion, history, help, argument-error usage printing and Ctrl+C all come from the base.

 A few limits shape command design.
 Names are capped at eight characters and options at three, each name up to three characters, so a verb that wants more either splits into sub-commands or takes positional arguments.
-Option values cannot contain the separator, an `=`, or spaces, since there is no quoting — pick a separator that doesn't collide with your payload, which is why `watch` separates on `;`.
+Options are comma separated, and a value that needs to carry a comma, an `=` or a space is **quoted** — single or double, as a shell quotes — so `watch c="login u=a,p=b",i=3000` passes the whole inner command through as one value.
+The quotes bound the value and are removed before the command sees it.
 And `needauth()` is the only permission gate, so put it on anything that changes state.

+Parsing stays index-based rather than building an argv: the parser hands each command the offsets and lengths of its options within the line it already holds, and quote removal compacts in place inside that span.
+On a device measured in kilobytes a second copy of every argument is a cost with nothing to show for it, so the index model is the standard here and argv is deliberately not built.

-### 7.13 Dynamic app loading (esp32)
+### 7.13 Dynamic app loading

-With `ENABLE_PROGRAM_EXEC`, `elfload` reads a relocatable ELF off the filesystem, resolves its external symbols against the running firmware, and launches its `main()` as a background preemptive task:
+With `ENABLE_PROGRAM_EXEC`, `exec` reads a program image off the filesystem, hands it to whatever loader the port registered, and launches it as a background preemptive task:

 ```
-elfload /apps/hello.app.elf
+exec /apps/hello.app.elf
 ```

+The command knows nothing about image formats.
+A port declares `DEVICE_SUPPORTS_PROGRAM_EXEC` and registers an `iProgramLoaderInterface`, which owns what an image is and how it is relocated — so a board with a different architecture needs no change on the command side, and a board with no loader simply has no `exec`.
+Today the ESP32 registers one, over a relocatable ELF loader.

 The command returns to the prompt immediately with a pid.
 The app runs concurrently and its output arrives asynchronously; `ps` lists it and `kill <pid>` ends it.
 It also ends when `main()` returns, and the image is freed on either path.
 Because it is a task rather than a scheduler entry, stop and continue don't apply to it.

 The path goes through the normal VFS, so apps arrive by SFTP or HTTP upload like any other file.
-The feature is ESP32-only, needs storage, and brings contextual execution with it.
+The feature needs storage and brings contextual execution with it.

 The program must be a small position-independent ELF built against the loader — not an ESP-IDF firmware image — calling only symbols the firmware exports; the common libc entries are already there.
 Build one from Espressif's template with the IDF environment active: